EPFL-LCN/neuronaldynamics-exercises/doc/exercises/phase-plane-analysis.rst

 **Python classes**

 In this exercise we study the phase plane of a two dimensional dynamical system implemented in the module :mod:`.phase_plane_analysis.fitzhugh_nagumo`.
 To get started, copy the following code block into your Jupyter Notebook.
 Check the documentation to learn how to use these functions.
-Make sure you understand the the parameters the functions take.
+Make sure you understand the parameters the functions take.

 .. code-block:: python